ArianRai/Documentation/React/APIs.md

 #### Skipping re-rendering when props are unchanged

 With memo, you can create a component that React will not re-render when its parent re-renders so long as its `new props` are the same as the `old props`.
-Such a component is said to be _memoized_.
+Such component is said to be _memoized_.

 ```js
 const Greeting = memo(function Greeting({ name }) {